Weighing Eurail versus Local Train Tickets

 Bottom line: For travelers planning to visit several countries or travel extensively via train, Eurail can be a considerable money-saver.

-However, Eurail has its disadvantages, too.
-The main knock against Eurail is that it requires pre-planning.
-Eurail tickets must be bought in advance -- and delivered to you in North America before you fly to Europe.
+Eurail has its disadvantages, too.
+The main knock against Eurail is that it requires advance planning.
+Eurail tickets must be bought in advance and delivered to you in North America before you fly to Europe.
 (However, individual point-to-point tickets and multi-train passes can be bought online no matter where you are.
 They are not as discounted as pre-bought tickets.)
 Passes can be bought 11 months before your travel date.

 Eurail's Various Passes

 Eurail offers numerous types of Passes to suit every traveler’s needs.
 Handy, interactive tools on the Eurail website and Rail Planner App help you decide which pass is right for you.

 Factors to consider: whether you have a set itinerary, may be taking more than three trains, or are looking for date flexibility.